 Eat & Drink

 During the coldest months of the year, visit Traverse City to spend time at local lighthouses and bay restaurants solely for the view.
 Enjoy exploring Traverse City wineries, hopping the best craft breweries in Traverse City, while also exploring chili cook-offs and even the annual Yeti-Fest in nearby Sutton’s Bay.
+For even more wineries check out Old Mission Peninsula.

 Find Adventure in Petoskey During the Off-Season